Lower Gwelo (Zimbabwe)

-Lower Gwelo is a developed communal settlement in the Midlands province, Zimbabwe and is located about 40km north-west of Gweru, and stretches a further 50 km to the west.
-Lower gwelo was initially called Somabhula and later became Somabhula ekhanyayo after establishment of Seventh day adventist missions stations that covered the entire area.
-Chiefdoms in Lower Gwelo include Sogwala, Sikombingo, Mdubiwa and Bunina.
+There is only one Headman under Chief Bunina, Chisadza.

 The settlement type is mostly linear along roads, although it is dispersed in some remote areas.
-There are several business centres which include Mission, Mankunzane, Makepesi, Sikombingo, Dufuya, Mangwande, Sogwala, Maboleni and Insukamini, a former district administration centre which is also one of the few state townships in the country.
+There are several business centres which include Mission, Mankunzane, Makepesi, Sikombingo, Dufuya, Mangwande, Sogwala, Maboleni and Insukamini.
+This former district administration centre which is also one of the few state townships in the country.
 Maboleni and Insukamini are the two growth points within lower Gwelo.

 Geography

 Most of the areas are well watered and marshy.
 The major river is Vungu River locally referred to as u"Vunku" which is a tributary of the greater Shangani River.
 Gweru River locally referred to as u"Gelu" also passes through here to Shangani River.

 Demography

 The principal language is isiNdebele and is understood by virtually the whole populace.
 Lower Gwelo residents are nearly all followers of SDA church and most schools are still run buy the church to date.